oriyonay/taat/README.md

-# taat
+# Thoughts on Algorithms, and Algorithms on Thought
-Thoughts on Algorithms, and Algorithms on Thought
+Journal entries on creative algorithms that I've invented.